porco-rosso-j/awesome-zkecdsa/README.md

 ## What is zkECDSA?

-zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits.
-A signer can claim "I know the private key that corresponds to the public key from this list / the hashed public key." so as not to reveal their private and public keys.
-The proof can get verified either off-chain or on-chain.
+zkECDSA is the ECDSA signature verification carried out through zero-knowledge circuits, which helps you transact on-chain without revealing your public identities such as your eth address and public key.

 ## Articles / Discussions